Confessional poetry: Further developments

 Other key texts of the American "confessional" school of poetry include Plath's Ariel, Berryman's The Dream Songs, and Sexton's To Bedlam and Part Way Back, though Berryman himself rejected the label "with rage and contempt": "The word doesn't mean anything.
 I understand the confessional to be a place where you go and talk with a priest.
 I personally haven't been to confession since I was twelve years old".
 Another significant, if transitional figure was Adrienne Rich; while one of the most prominent, consciously "confessional" poets to emerge in the 1980s was Sharon Olds whose focus on taboo sexual subject matter built on the work of Ginsberg.

-But some contemporary modern poets produce plural bodies of work that combine the confessional mode with other core aspects of their output; this absorption of the confessional into a larger, more diverse oeuvre comes under the umbrella of 'Poeclectics', whereby confessionalism becomes, for certain poets, just one important strand in a writing approach that deploys "all kinds of style, subject, voice, register and form".
+But some contemporary poets produce plural bodies of work that combine the confessional mode with other core aspects of their output; this absorption of the confessional into a larger, more diverse oeuvre comes under the umbrella of 'Poeclectics', whereby confessionalism becomes, for certain poets, just one important strand in a writing approach that deploys "all kinds of style, subject, voice, register and form".